innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 speaker.say('I can change my voice')
 ```

-You can use the folowing command to reset the message count in the transcript:
+You can use the following command to reset the message count in the transcript:

 ```python
 speaker.reset_count()